Space-ID/web3-name-sdk/packages/register/README.md

  * @param label
  * @param address the address to register
  * @param year
- * @param options.referrer optional parameter. the referrer domain
+ * @param options.referrer optional parameter. the referrer domain. only work for .bnb and .arb domain
  * @param options.setPrimaryName optional parameter. register and set the domain as primary name. only work for .bnb and .arb domain
  * @param options.onCommitSuccess optional parameter. callback function when the commitment is successful. only required for .eth domain
  */